-User (1996-present) is a Hard Rock band from Vancouver, British Columbia, Canada.
+User (1996-present): a Hard Rock band from Vancouver, British Columbia, Canada.

-ser (Real Name: Allan C. Stewart), a vocalist and songwriter in Vancouver Canada, conceived of his basic idea not to stay with one musical style in 1996.
+llan C. Stewart, a vocalist and songwriter in Vancouver Canada, conceived of his basic idea not to stay with one musical style in 1996 when he formed his one-man-band User.
 His music was like Rob Zombie, Ministry, Marilyn Manson and Black Sabbath (with Ozzy Osbourne as vocalist) colliding.
 His albums featured deep, bass driven musical scores peppered with dark and tortured lyrics.
 The tracks were slow and fast, ranging almost the entire spectrum of the darker side of rock music since the late 1960s.

 By 2002 User expanded his band membership with Steve Nobody (ex-Witches Hammer; bass), a member of "The AML Die Hard Metal Cult" (?!?) who took pride in his ability to eat 12 McDonald's cheese burgers in one sitting.
 Mr. Al (ex-Stone Gate/ex-MOEV/ex-Bacteria; vocals/guitar/bass/keyboards/computer), himself, as well as Matt Van Slyke (a.k.a.
 Fat Slyce; ex-Oak, also a member of the Royal Canadian Artillery Band 15th Field; drums) who's claim to fame was downing a Foster's in 8 seconds flat, joined in.

 Back in 1996 User began operation with the eclectic Hardcore meets Sabbath-esq Goth Semi-Mental Journey and the spun off video Cyclops the following year.
 The video received international spotlight with rotation on Canada's Much Music, the Pulse in the UK and Comcast networks USA.